 Cost: $3 entry per person plus compulsory $1 swimming cap rental.
 You can also store your valuables there.

-#4 casa del arbol
+#4 swing high at casa del arbol

 They say a picture is worth a thousand words - and when it comes to Casa del Arbol, they couldn't be more right.
 In fact, the picture you take upon the famous swing is actually far more impressive than the place itself.
 Yet, a trip here remains high on every backpacker's list and it's a nice enough place to spend a couple of hours on a sunny day.